-The assessment should initially be administered:
+The assessment must initially be administered:

-- For youth in foster care, within 30 days after the youth's 14th birthday. - For youth entering foster care after the age of 14, within 45 days after the youth's entry into the system.
+- For youth in foster care, within 30 days after the youth's 14th birthday. - For youth entering foster care after the age of 14, within 30 days after the youth's entry into the system.

-The assessment should be re-administered at least every 12 months for youth age 14 years old and older and prior to the annual update of the Transition Plan.
+The assessment must be re-administered at least once every 12 months for youth age 14 and older and prior to the annual update of the Transition Plan.

-Completion of the assessment shall be documented in OASIS on the IL checklist.
+Completion of the assessment must be documented in OASIS on the IL checklist.